Colour Is Not Decoration: Jesmonite, Mid-Century Palettes and Restraint

 1960s Palettes as Context, Not Nostalgia

-The furniture and architectural research underpinning this project naturally pointed toward mid-century colour palettes.
-These were not chosen for their retro appeal, but for their relationship to material culture.
-Ochres, deep greens, muted oranges and pale neutrals appear repeatedly in furniture catalogues, architectural finishes and signage from the period.
-These colours sit comfortably alongside concrete, wood and stone.
-They carry warmth without softness and restraint without neutrality — qualities that align closely with the architectural sensibility of the work.
+Ochres, deep greens, muted oranges and pale neutrals recur in catalogues, architectural finishes and signage of the period.
+These colours sit comfortably alongside concrete, timber and stone.
+They introduce warmth without softness and restraint without neutrality.

 Mixing With Restraint